-It is said that this two-storeyed Vishnu temple is neither built in pagoda style nor shikhara style.
-But it is of pagoda style.
-This traditional Nepali styled temple is beholding the history of the lichavi kingdom till today.
+This two-story Vishnu temple is claimed to be built in neither pagoda nor shikhara style.
+However, it is in the pagoda style.
+This traditional Nepali-styled temple preserves the history of the lichhavi dynasty to the present day.

-The structure of the temple has four doors facing each direction.
-And, all of the doors are guarded by a pair of lions, sarabhas, griffins, and elephants on each side of the entrances.
+The temple’s structure includes four doorways, one facing each direction.
+All of the entrances are guarded by a pair of lions, sarabhas, gryphons, and elephants on either side.

-The main entrance ( western gate) of the temple is an artistic wedge, postured with carvings of snakes.
-Not only the gates but also the struts are filled with amazing wood carvings.
-The carvings of ten incarnations of Lord Vishnu and other deities are simply a diversion to the eyes.
+The temple’s main entrance (western gate) is an exquisite wedge adorned with serpent decorations.
+Not only the gates but also the struts are covered in intricate wood carvings.
+The carvings of Lord Vishnu’s eleven avatars and other deities are purely a visual diversion.

 It is small though but has the most beautiful engraved struts.